wangbingjie/blast/docs/developer_guide/dev_overview_of_repo.rst

 kubernetes
 ----------

-The :code:`kubernetes/` directory contains files needed to run blast and its related services on a kubernetes clusters.
+The :code:`kubernetes/` directory contains files needed to run Blast and its related services on a kubernetes clusters.

 docs